mdtanker/polartoolkit/paper/paper.md

   * plot a basemap of imagery
   * plot water column thickness data
   * add a colorbar histogram to show data distribution
-  * add features like a scale bar, inset map and a title
+  * add features like a scale bar, inset map, and a title

 ```python
 # import modules